20WH1A1219/II-I-Labs/C++ Lab/Experiment 3/README.md

 Step 7 - Call the print_details() method through the array of class object from 0 to specific size.

-Step 8 - returnn 0 to exit form the program execution.
+Step 8 - returnn 0 to exit from the program execution.